EPR stands for a paper about Quantum Mechanics, written by Einstein, Podolsky, and Rosen in 1935.

 For simplicity, this gravimotion interpretation of Nature

-deals with particles electrons only; an electron is occurring just as Mother Earth does, having a north magnetic pole defined by its rotational axis, called tilt in this interpretation; an electron may be tilted any value from 1 to 360 degrees.
+deals with particles electrons only; an electron is occurring just as Mother Earth does, spinning around an axis that is defining a specific tilt, an orientation used in this interpretation; an electron may be tilted any value from 1 to 360 degrees.
 The tilts are counted counter clockwise with respect to the trajectory chosen as reference, and to start with the 2 electrons of any entangled pair are considered identical twins that is having identical tilts.

 An electron magnetic axis is represented here with a red/green bar with a small "n" at the north green end.
+In this interpretation an electron does not have North and South poles; it is the spinning of its electric field that engenders such poles.
 Figure 1 represents an entangled pair emitted at 60 degrees.

 The electrons end up being measured by 2 detectors, called polarizers in science, as shown Figure 2, and represented here with green/red circles for their South (S) and North (N) poles.